Cubs vs. Marlins Player Props Betting Odds

 Soler Stats

-- Jorge Soler has put up 24 hits with nine doubles, six home runs and 11 walks.
-He has driven in 13 runs.
+- Jorge Soler has nine doubles, seven home runs, 12 walks and 14 RBI (26 total hits).

 Soler Recent Games